Brooklyn Nets vs. New York Knicks: Game Preview, Betting Odds

 ODDS:

-The Nets enter the day as 10.6-point underdogs to the Knicks, and the total over/under is 216.5 points.
+The Nets enter the day as a 9.5-point underdog to the Knicks, and the total over/under is 217.5 points.

 KEYS TO THE GAME: